AdhamAbouaita/StockPredictor/README.md

 - Retrieve market sentiment.
 - Train a Prophet model with these features as regressors.
 - Forecast future prices.
+- Save the interactive chart html file in a folder called "chartpages".
+- Save the image of the chart as a .png in a folder called "chartimages".
 - Display the forecast in your default web browser.

 The "noregressors.py" script is the same except it does not use any regressors (MACD, RSI, or market sentiment).